I Won't Get Fooled Again.

 “He got ripped off, I see it all the time.
 Those rings are massed produced in China for less than ten bucks each” He added.

 He was not even going to charge me his usual thirty dollar cash fee for appraising a ring.
 I insisted that I give him his fee and he give me a genuine certificate stating the actual value of the ring like he normally would for any genuine ring.
-I left his house that afternoon with my big honkin' brass, cubic zirconia, solitaire ring at a generous appraised value of $75 in my hand.
+I left his house that afternoon with my big honkin' brass, cubic zirconia, solitaire ring with a generously appraised value of $75 in my hand.

 I felt like such an idiot, I had been scammed.
 There would be no Wayne Gretzky or Bobby Orr rookie cards for me at this time.
 Instead of throwing the ring in the garbage, I put the ring and the certificate in the glove box of my truck the next day.
 I figured if anything it would be a good $230 reminder the next time I was tempted to fall for another too good to be true street scam.